-An Opportunity Grant helps subsidize the cost of uniforms, program materials, trainings, Council-sponsored events/camp/travel and GSUSA destinations for girls and volunteers.
-Girls are never turned away because they can’t afford to participate.
+An Opportunity Grant subsidizes the cost of uniforms, program materials, trainings, Council-sponsored events/camp/travel and GSUSA destinations for girls and volunteers.
 We provide more than $100,000 in opportunity grants each year.

-The Highest Awards Girl Scouts can earn are Silver, Bronze and Gold (equivalent to Boy Scout’s Eagle Award).
+The Highest Awards Girl Scouts can earn are Silver, Bronze and Gold.
 Girls and troops take action with projects designed to make a difference in their communities.

-Power Up, Girl Scouts of Colorado’s anti-bullying program, works to create an environment where girls and adults are in partnership to collectively eliminate bullying behavior.
-Power Up encourages the 85 percent of the population who are bystanders to bullying (rather than targets or bullies) to recognize the strength in those numbers and use it to intervene when they see something wrong.
+Power Up, Girl Scouts of Colorado’s anti-bullying program, encourages the 85 percent of the population who are bystanders to bullying (rather than targets or bullies) to recognize the strength in those numbers and use it to intervene when they see something wrong.

 Community Outreach Programs